TrinabhP/Password-Generator/README.md

 # Password-Generator
-Program that generates a strong passcode for a user.
+Program that generates a strong password for a user.
+A strong password is a combination of numbers, letters, and symbols.